Stocks rise, still on pace for worst month since March 2020

 Others on Wall Street aren’t as pessimistic, though.
 That’s in large part due to broad expectations that corporate profits will continue to grow.
 For the full year of 2022, analysts are forecasting S&P 500 earnings will rise 9.5%, according to FactSet.

-The Fed seems to have license to act more aggresively, with inflation at its highest level in nearly 40 years and the job market looking strong.
+The Fed seems to have license to act more aggressively, with inflation at its highest level in nearly 40 years and the job market looking strong.

 Investors are debating whether the Federal Reserve will raise short-term interest rates by only a quarter of a percentage point in March, the amount it usually does, or opts for a half-point hike to jolt the market.
 They’re also building up their expectations for how much the Fed will increase rates over the course of 2022.